-- Student Learning: Every child will make significant academic gains each year, increasing their knowledge, skills, and opportunities so they graduate equipped to pursue a successful future, with the state paying special attention to addressing historic inequities. - Learning Conditions: All schools will receive the resources necessary to create safe, healthy, and welcoming learning environments, and will be equipped to meet the unique academic and social and emotional needs of each and every child. - Elevating Educators: Illinois diverse student population will have educators who are prepared through multiple pathways and are supported in and celebrated for their efforts to provide each and every child an education that meets their needs.
+Student Learning: Every child will make significant academic gains each year, increasing their knowledge, skills, and opportunities so they graduate equipped to pursue a successful future, with the state paying special attention to addressing historic inequities.

+Learning Conditions: All schools will receive the resources necessary to create safe, healthy, and welcoming learning environments, and will be equipped to meet the unique academic and social and emotional needs of each and every child.

+Flevating Educators: Illinois diverse student population will have educators who are prepared through multiple pathways and are supported in and celebrated for their efforts to provide each and every child an education that meets their needs.

-Select the checkbox, then enter the District Goal(s) that align to the responses below in the text area
+Select the checkbox, then enter the District Goal(s) that align to the responses below in the text area.

 The North Boone School District will increase MAPs percentiles by 3% in Reading and in Math at each grade level.
 The North Boone School District will increase ACT scores by 2% in ELA and in Math at the High School.
-The North Boone School District will increase College Passations concerns by 3 % of the Night School.
+The North Boone School District will increase College Readiness Scores by 3.5% at the High School